FirelyTeam/firely-docs/vonk/features/multiversion.rst

 #.
 If you add a StructureDefinition or SearchParameter via the Administration API, you can decide for yourself whether to append the FHIR version to the id or not.
    Just note that you cannot use the same id for different FHIR versions.
 #.
-Depending on the fhirVersion parameter Vonk evaluates whether a resourcetype or searchparameter is valid in that FHIR version.
+Depending on the fhirVersion parameter Firely Server evaluates whether a resourcetype or searchparameter is valid in that FHIR version.
 E.g. 'VerificationResult' is only valid in R4, but 'DataElement' is only valid in R3.
 #.
 For validation, the StructureDefinitions and terminology resources needed are only searched for in the FHIR version of the resource that is being validated.
 #.
 When you :ref:`conformance_administration_api`, a StructureDefinition can only be posted to the Administration API in the context of a FHIR Version that matches the StructureDefinition.fhirVersion.
    So this works::